Benefits of Physical Activity

 Physical activity, and sports in particular, can positively affect aspects of personal development among young people, such as self-esteem, goal-setting, and leadership.
 However, evidence indicates that the quality of coaching is a key factor in maximizing positive effects (GAO, 2012).

-Female high school athletes are less likely to be sexually active, to use drugs, and to suffer from depression, when compared to non-athlete peers (Women's Sports Foundation, 2004).
 A correlation has been found between regular exercise and mental health among students in general as they move into the teenage years.
-Among students who exercised six to seven days a week, 25.1% felt sad for two weeks or more in the past 12 months, compared to 35.7% of students who reported exercising on zero to one day.
+Among students who exercised six to seven days a week, 25.1% felt sad for two weeks or more in the past 12 months, compared to 35.7% of students who reported exercising on zero to one day (Women’s Sports Foundation, 2004).
 Of students who exercised six to seven days, 15% reported suicidal ideation, and 6.4% reported a suicide attempt in the past year, compared to 24.6% and 10.3% of students who exercised zero to one day, respectively (Journal of American Academy of Child & Adolescent Psychiatry, 2015).

 Parents appreciate these benefits.
+Improving physical health was the No. 1 benefit parents gave for engaging their children in organized sports (Hospital for Special Surgery/Aspen Institute, 2018).
+Improved mental health, fun and enjoyment, promote teamwork and improved self-confidence were the next highest benefits identified by parents.
 In Southeast Michigan, 82 percent of parents said it's very important or somewhat important for their child to be regularly involved in sports, according to a 2017 survey by the Siena College Research Institute commissioned by the Aspen Institute.
 (Read the Southeast Michigan report.)
 Another survey of parents, the Robert Wood Johnson Foundation/Harvard/NPR survey in 2015, showed the positive traits parents believe playing sports has had for their children: physical health (88%), giving the child something to do (83%), teaching discipline or dedication (81%), teaching how to get along with others (78%), mental health (73%), social life (65%), skills to help in future schooling (56%), and skills to help in a future career (55%).
 Find more benefits at "Human Capital Model" on p.
 11 of the "Designed to Move" report (2012).

 Getting people active could save the the global economy nearly $68 billion annually in medical costs and productivity.
 The US alone could save up to $28 billion.
 And individuals could find $2,500 or more in their pocket if they move for 30 minutes five times per week (The Lancet Physical Activity Series).